 However, even if the claim is immediately approved and the maximum amount paid out, workers’ comp will only cover medical expenses and a fraction of lost wages and it frequently isn’t enough.
 For this reason, a construction accident lawsuit should also be considered.

 While pursuing a construction accident lawsuit may seem like an extreme step to take, it may be the only way to get the full compensation that you deserve.

 Construction accident lawsuits are filed against the party or parties whose negligence resulted in the accident which caused your injury.
-This might include the manufacturer of a defective tool, a contractor who created a dangerous environment on the jobsite, an architect or engineer, or even the owner of the site.
+This might include the manufacturer of a defective tool, a contractor who created a dangerous environment on the job site, an architect or engineer, or even the owner of the site.
 In some cases, there may be multiple defendants.

 While it may take a bit longer to obtain compensation through a lawsuit, a settlement or award can fully cover all of your past and expected future losses.